 In simple words, the SATA M.2 SSD will have two small cutout ports on both sides.

-Next big difference between these both types of SSDs is the specifications.
+The next big difference between these types of SSDs is the specifications.
 SATA M.2 and 2.5 inch SATA SSD have the same specifications called SATA.

 However, the NVMe M.2 works on the PCIe bus and that’s why it offers more speed as compared to the SATA bus.
 The NVMe is the protocol here and M.2 is the form factor as we all know.

 If we talk about the modern motherboards with SATA 3 bus, they can support the speed of 600 MB/s.
-But, the PCI Express can work with a speed up to 4000 MB/s.
+But, PCI Express can work with a speed of up to 4000 MB/s.

 According to Wikipedia, the latest PCIe 5.0 can reach a transfer speed of up to 8 GB/s on its x4 slot.
 However, the most available version i.e. PCIe 3.0 x4 is fast enough to provide you with a speed of up to 4 GB/s.